boylede/vh_reader/README.md

 } Item;
 ```

 The quantity is obvious, because most of them were 1 except items I know I would have multiple of, like food.
 Figuring out the rest took some back-and-forth between different items, characters, and loading the game to see what it did if I changed a value.
-This is where the CRC-ignoring really helped as I hadn’t figured out the CRC yet (and I still haven’t bothered) and I wouldn’t have been able to test this had the game been enforcing that.
+This is where the hash-ignoring really helped as I hadn’t figured out the hash algorithm yet (and I still haven’t bothered) and I wouldn’t have been able to test this had the game been enforcing that.

 It took me an embarrassingly long time to figure out the durability.
 I thought initially that it was more complicated than it is.
 It’s just a float.
 I think I had the hex editor in big-endian mode or something when I was initially looking at it and never realized it was as simple as it was.
 I ended up accidentally creating a mace with several billion-billions durability due to not realizing this.
 The fact that the equipped-state is just a char confused me at first as well, since all the other items are 4-byte values neatly aligned.